-Now for $r \in \NN$ large enough, the Wach module $\mu^r N (-r)$ is always effective and we have $\TR(\mu^rN(-r)) = T(-r)$ (the twist $(-r)$ denotes the Tate twist on which $\Gamma_R$ acts via the cyclotomic character).
-Therefore, it is enough to show the claim for effective Wach modules, in particular, in the rest of the proof we will assume $N$ is effective.
+Now, for $r \in \NN$ large enough, the Wach module $\mu^r N (-r)$ is always effective and we have $\TR(\mu^rN(-r)) = T(-r)$ (the twist $(-r)$ denotes the Tate twist on which $\Gamma_R$ acts via the cyclotomic character).
+Therefore, we see that it is enough to show the claim for effective Wach modules (see Definition \ref{defi:wach_mods_relative}), in particular, in the rest of the proof we will assume that $N$ is effective.